Our economic outlook for Australia

 year over year

-The pace of trimmed mean inflation, a core measure that excludes items at the extremes, slowed to 3.2% year over year in November, down from 3.5% in October.
-Given low productivity growth and its resulting higher unit labor costs, we don’t foresee core inflation falling sustainably to the midpoint of the RBA’s 2%–3% target range until later in 2025.
+The pace of core inflation slowed in the fourth quarter of 2024.
+Annual trimmed mean inflation, which excludes items at the extremes, was 3.2%, down from 3.6% in the third quarter.
+Headline inflation slowed to 2.4% in the fourth quarter from 2.8% in the third.
+However, given low productivity growth and its resulting higher unit labor costs, we don’t foresee core inflation falling sustainably to the midpoint of the RBA’s 2%–3% target range set by the Reserve Bank of Australia (RBA) until later in 2025.

 3.5%